gugazimmermann/xteam-bootcamp-go/README.md

 https://www.coursera.org/learn/golang-concurrency

-## Module 1 Activity: Define Moore’s law
+## Module 1 Activity: Race Condition

-Define Moore’s law and explain why it has now stopped being true.
-Be sure to describe all of the physical limitations that have prevented Moore’s law from continuing to be true.
+Write two goroutines which have a race condition when executed concurrently.
+Explain what the race condition is and how it can occur.